robenkleene/development-references/terminal-emulator-comparison.md

 - Only 256 colors
 - Clicking the window once focuses, second registers mouse input
 - Doesn't support URLs
-- Paste is slow, over a remote session, problematically so
+- Paste is not slow in Apple Terminal, sometimes paste gets slow in remote sessions, but it's terminal emulator independent

 ## iTerm